India and Pakistan agree to a ceasefire in US-mediated talks

-ISLAMABAD — (AP) — India and Pakistan on Saturday confirmed a ceasefire deal after U.S.-led talks to end a conflict between the nuclear-armed rivals.
+ISLAMABAD — (AP) — India and Pakistan on Saturday agreed to a ceasefire following U.S.-led talks to end the most serious military confrontation between the nuclear-armed rivals in decades.

-It follows weeks of clashes that were triggered by a gun massacre on tourists last month that India blames Pakistan for.
-It was their most serious confrontation in decades and left dozens of civilian dead on both sides.
+The deal follows weeks of clashes, missile and drone strikes across their borders that were triggered by a gun massacre of tourists last month that India blames on Pakistan, which denies the charge.
+Dozens of civilians have been killed on both sides.

-ISLAMABAD (AP) — U.S. President Donald Trump said Saturday that India and Pakistan agreed to a ceasefire after U.S.-mediated talks.
-Neither country has immediately confirmed a deal.

-It follows of weeks of hostilities between the nuclear-armed rivals that have traded missile strikes, drone attacks and artillery fire in their most serious confrontation in decades.
-Tensions have flared since a gun massacre last month that India blames on Pakistan.

-On his Truth Social platform, Trump said he was pleased to announce that India and Pakistan had agreed to a full and immediate ceasefire.
+The first word of the truce came from U.S. President Donald Trump, who posted on his Truth Social platform that India and Pakistan had agreed to a full and immediate ceasefire.
 “Congratulations to both Countries on using Common Sense and Great Intelligence.
 Thank you for your attention to this matter!”

-Brian Hughes, a spokesman for the White House’s National Security Council, posted on X: @POTUS is a force for peace” over a link to Trump’s online statement about a ceasefire having been agreed to, but offered no more immediate details.

-Pakistan’s foreign minister said earlier Saturday that his country would consider de-escalation if India stopped further attacks.
-However, Ishaq Dar warned that if India launched any strikes, “our response will follow.”

-Dar told Pakistan’s Geo News that he also conveyed this message to U.S. Secretary of State Marco Rubio, who contacted him after Rubio spoke to New Delhi earlier.

-“We responded because our patience had reached its limit.
-If they stop here, we will also consider stopping,” Dar added.
+Pakistani Foreign Minister Ishaq Dar announced the truce on Geo News.
+He said Saudi Arabia and Turkey played an important role in facilitating the deal.

+Indian Foreign Secretary Vikram Misri said the head of military operations from both countries spoke Saturday afternoon.

+“It was agreed between them that both sides would stop all firing and military action on land, and in the air and sea.
+Instructions have been given on both sides to give effect to this understanding.”
+The top military leaders would speak again on May 12, Misri added.

+The deal is expected to bring a swift end to the military escalation.
-India said it targeted Pakistani air bases after Islamabad fired several high-speed missiles at military and civilian infrastructure in the country’s Punjab state early Saturday.

-Pakistan earlier said it intercepted most missiles and responded with retaliatory strikes on India.
+India said it targeted Pakistani air bases early Saturday after Islamabad fired several high-speed missiles at military and civilian infrastructure in the country’s Punjab state.
+Pakistan said it intercepted most missiles and responded with retaliatory strikes.

-Rubio spoke to his Indian counterpart Subrahmanyam Jaishankar and emphasized that “both sides need to identify methods to de-escalate and reestablish direct communication to avoid miscalculation,” State Department spokesperson Tammy Bruce said Saturday, and offered U.S. support to facilitate “productive discussion.”

 “Befitting reply has been given to Pakistani actions,” said Indian Col. Sofiya Qureshi.